vaishnavipaithane/bellabeat-data-analysis-case-study/README.md

 Bellabeat, a high-tech manufacturer of health-focused products for women, is a successful small company with the potential to become a larger player in the global smart device market.
 Urška Sršen, co-founder and Chief Creative Officer of Bellabeat believes that analyzing smart device fitness data could unlock new growth opportunities for the company.

-As a junior data analyst, my task is to focus on one of Bellabeat’s products and analyze smart device data to gain insights into how consumers are using their smart devices.
+As a junior data analyst, I focus on one of Bellabeat’s products and analyze smart device data to gain insights into how consumers use their smart devices.
 These insights will then help guide the company’s marketing strategy.
-I will present my analysis to the Bellabeat executive team, along with high-level recommendations for their marketing strategy.
+I will present my analysis to the Bellabeat executive team and make high-level recommendations for their marketing strategy.

 ## Ask